anilmainali/LoadRunner/LoadRunner-Interview-Questions.md

 ## What does vuser_init and vuser_end action contain?
 ## What is the difference between standard log and extended log?
 ## What is a function to capture dynamic values in the web vuser script?
+## What are the Load Runner testing process?